ntkachov/Nodelets/readme.md

 Params:

-	data [string]:
+	data [Object]:
-		this is the raw string of data that was passed into your function.
+		data.get: This is the raw get request that was included with the URL. data.post: This is the raw post data that was included with the request.

 	res [function (string)]:
 		This is the response function.